mehnoorsiddiqui/mehnoorsiddiqui/README.md

 - 🔭 I’m currently working on Express js and React js 🔥🔥
 - 🌱 I’m currently learning TypeScript ✨✨
 - 👯 I’m looking to collaborate on React and Express js projects
-- 💬 Ask me about JavaScrpit, Node js or anything related to coding
+- 💬 Ask me about JavaScrpit, Node js , APIs or anything related to coding
 - ⚡ Fun fact: Apart from coding, I love planting and memes